NorthForge3D/Northforge3D-Trident/README.md

 👉 **Main Site**
 https://northforge3d.com

-A full video series will be published once the Trident design stabilizes.
+A full video series will be published once the Modded Trident design stabilizes.

 ---